Religion in Europe: Islam

 Islam came to parts of European islands and coasts on the Mediterranean Sea during the 8th-century Muslim conquests.
 In the Iberian Peninsula and parts of southern France, various Muslim states existed before the Reconquista; Islam spread in southern Italy briefly through the Emirate of Sicily and Emirate of Bari.
-During the Ottoman expansion, Islam was spread from into the Balkans and even part of Central Europe.
+During the Ottoman expansion, Islam has spread into the Balkans and even parts of Central Europe.
 Muslims have also been historically present in Ukraine (Crimea and vicinity, with the Crimean Tatars), as well as modern-day Russia, beginning with Volga Bulgaria in the 10th century and the conversion of the Golden Horde to Islam.
 In recent years, Muslims have migrated to Europe as residents and temporary workers.

 According to the Pew Forum, the total number of Muslims in Europe in 2010 was about 44 million (6%).
 While the total number of Muslims in the European Union in 2007 was about 16 million (3.2%).
 Data from the 2000s for the rates of growth of Islam in Europe showed that the growing number of Muslims was due primarily to immigration and higher birth rates.

-Muslims make up 99% of the population in Turkey, Northern Cyprus, 96% in Kosovo, 56% in Albania, 51% in Bosnia and Herzegovina, 32.17% in North Macedonia, 20% in Montenegro, between 10 and 15% in Russia, 7–9% in France, 8% in Bulgaria, 6% in the Netherlands, 5% in Denmark, United Kingdom and Germany, just over 4% in Switzerland and Austria, and between 3 and 4% in Greece.
+Muslims make up 99% of the population in Turkey, Northern Cyprus, 96% in Kosovo, 51% in Bosnia and Herzegovina, 50.67% in Albania (including Bektashism), 32.17% in North Macedonia, 20% in Montenegro, between 10 and 15% in Russia, 7–9% in France, 8% in Bulgaria, 6% in the Netherlands, 5% in Denmark, United Kingdom and Germany, just over 4% in Switzerland and Austria, and between 3 and 4% in Greece.

 A survey conducted by the Pew Research Center in 2016 found that Muslims make up 4.9% of all of Europe's population.
 According to a same study conversion does not add significantly to the growth of the Muslim population in Europe, with roughly 160,000 more people leaving Islam than converting into Islam between 2010 and 2016.